vocdoni/developer-portal/docs/protocol/03-Census/03-off-chain-csp.md

 Following this derivation, $PubKey2$ becomes the election public key.
 Thus, there is no way the CSP can share claims before the ProcessId is known and there is no way to reuse a CSP signature for a different election process.

+The SDK comes with an implementation of the common handler API of a CSP which is explained [here](https://github.com/vocdoni/blind-csp#api).

 ![csp voting diagram](csp-voting.png)